tensign1444/Playfair/README.md

 # Playfair
 Project that utilizes the Playfair cypher for encryption/decryption purposes.
+Additional cyphers such as the Rail Fence Cipher and Substitution Cipher can also be utilized to encrypt and decrypt a phrase.

 # Files
 * playfair.py